sinadadmand/CAIR_EMIP/README.md

 ## Prerequisites

-All required packages to run the scripts can be installed from Terminal/CMD using:
+All required packages to run the scripts can be installed from Terminal/CMD using`pip3`:
 ```sh
 pip3 install requests biopython numpy pandas import_ipynb
 ```